Guillermo Vivas Valdivieso: Honors

 He is recognized as one of Ponce's most accomplished journalists at Ponce's Park for Illustrious Ponce Citizens.
 In Ponce there is a street in Urbanizacion Las Delicias of Barrio Magueyes named after him.

 Death

 His residence was in Tercero, Ponce, but he died after six days in a hospital in Primero, Ponce, with the Puerto Rico Department of Health listing Bronchopneumonia as the cause of death.
+He was buried at Cementerio Católico San Vicente de Paul in Ponce.